zachwinter/mixins/README.md

 mixins
 ======

-Sass mixins that play nicely on top of the Bourbon mixin library (http://bourbon.io/).
+Sass mixins that play nicely on top of Bourbon (http://bourbon.io/) and Neat (http://neat.bourbon.io/).